DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Experiments and Results

 For the meta-loss, we set $\lambda_{\text{asr}} = 1.3$ and $\lambda_{\text{ssim}} = 1.0$, which work well across datasets.
-We run Algorithm~\ref{algo:search_OAS} for $T = 100$ epochs using the Adam optimizer with a learning rate of 0.001.
+We run Algorithm~\ref{algo:search_OAS} for $T = 100$ epochs using the Adam \cite{kingma2014adam} optimizer with a learning rate of 0.01.
 After training, the learned weights for combining base attacks in each stage are used to generate the final adversarial example.
+A visualization of this attack combination has been added in the supplementary material.